Stroke & Vascular Disorders

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Diseases or operations involving the aorta can produce a wide range of neurologic symptoms, ranging from stroke to peripheral neuropathy and sexual dysfunction.
-In order to understand the pathophysiological basis of these disturbances, it is necessary to appreciate the vascular anatomy of the aorta and its relationship to the blood supply to the brain, spinal cord, and peripheral nervous system.
+Diseases or surgeries involving the aorta can produce a wide range of neurologic symptoms, ranging from stroke to peripheral neuropathy and sexual dysfunction.
+To understand the pathophysiological basis of these disturbances, it is necessary to appreciate the vascular anatomy of the aorta and its relationship to the blood supply to the brain, spinal cord, and peripheral nervous system.
 In this article, the authors review common aortic diseases with neurologic sequelae.
-The authors also provide updated information on thoracic aortic dissection, including the role of tPA and management of aortic arch atheromatous disease.
+The authors also provide updated information on aortic dissections, including the role of tPA and the management of aortic arch atheromatous disease.

 • Aortic disease is associated with a broad range of neurologic symptoms (including stroke, spinal cord ischemia, and peripheral neuropathy) and should be considered in the differential diagnosis for these entities. | |